-At least 35 people, including Christians, have been killed in a surge of extremist violence in northern Mozambique, according to the Christian charity Open Doors, which is urging believers to "pray".
+At least 35 people, including Christians, have been killed in a surge of extremist violence in northern Mozambique, according to the Christian charity Open Doors, which is urging believers to “pray.”

-Islamist militants linked to Al-Shabaab have attacked villages in Cabo Delgado province, setting fire to churches and homes, and kidnapping believers, forcing thousands to flee.
+Islamist militants linked to Al-Shabaab have attacked villages in Cabo Delgado province, setting fire to churches and homes, kidnapping believers, and forcing thousands to flee.

 Open Doors reported that Christians appear to have been deliberately targeted, with churches destroyed while mosques remain untouched.
 At least two pastors are missing and feared abducted.